Ceicom/cFw/README.md

 # cFw
 Some codes that will speed up our front-end development;

 ###Components
 - cmodal
+- fallback console
 - matchheight
+- form
     - citystate
+    - mask
+    - validateform
     - zipcode
-- validaform